clarin-eric/VLO-mapping-creator/README.md

 ## TODO

-- log messages are not handles correctly yet
+[X] XSL log messages are not handled correctly yet
+[ ] add tests
-- it needs to be possible to provide a vocabulary specific XSL to process the SKOS mapping in more advanced cases
+[ ] it needs to be possible to provide a vocabulary specific XSL to process the SKOS mapping in more advanced cases